What Is a SMiShing Scam?

-Most thieves know better than to ask for your Social Security Number directly—instead, they’ll trick you into replying to an “important” issue with one of your accounts.
+You’ll get a text message on your phone or another messaging system asking you to verify information, but the sender is not really who they say they are.
+Most thieves know better than to ask for your Social Security Number directly; instead, they’ll trick you into replying to an “important” issue with one of your accounts.

-Alternatively, you might get a message saying that somebody tried to charge your account, and the security department wants to verify the transaction with you before approving it.
+Alternatively, you might get a message saying somebody tried to charge your account, and the security department wants to verify the transaction with you before approving it.
 Of course, there are no pending charges, and thieves are hoping you’ll respond to clear up the error.
 As part of that process, they’ll get as much information as they can out of you by asking for:

 - Your Social Security Number